RESEARCH STARTER

 Understanding polarization not only aids in various technological applications but also enhances our comprehension of light behavior in different contexts, from nature to modern media.

 In physics, polarization refers to the orientation of the direction in which a wave is oscillating as it travels.
 The process is most often associated with electromagnetic waves such as light waves.
 These types of waves typically vibrate in more than one direction as they move.
 Polarization can filter out or limit that vibration to only one direction.
-The term comes from the French polarizer, which means to “accentuate differences,” and was originally based on the Greek word, polos, or the “axis of a globe.”
+The term comes from the French polariser, coined as an optical term from Modern Latin polaris, meaning “polar.
 The process of polarization is used to make sunglasses that reduce glare and in motion picture technology to make 3-D films.

 Background

 Light is a form of energy that is also known as electromagnetic radiation.
-Light is produced when an atom absorbs energy, creating an electric field that accelerates subatomic particles known as electrons.
+Light can be produced when charged particles, such as electrons, move or change energy states, creating electromagnetic radiation.
 As the electrons move, they produce oscillating electric and magnetic fields that travel as a particle of light energy called a photon.
-Photons move incredibly fast at about 186,000 miles per second (299,300 kilometers per second)—a figure referred to as the speed of light.
+Photons move incredibly fast at about 186,000 miles per second (300,000 kilometers per second)—a figure referred to as the speed of light.

 The oscillating electric and magnetic fields move at right angles to each other and travel in the form of waves.
 Light waves have peaks and valleys that determine the light’s frequency and wavelength.
 The measure of a wave from peak to peak is known as the wavelength, while frequency refers to the number of wave peaks that pass a point in a certain period of time.
 The visible light humans can see falls within a narrow band of frequencies and wavelengths.
 Longer wavelengths have lower frequencies because fewer wave peaks pass by per second.
 Radio waves, microwaves, and infrared light are examples of this low-frequency electromagnetic radiation.
 Waves with short wavelengths have high frequencies and contain more energy than those with long wavelengths.
 Examples of these types of electromagnetic radiation include ultraviolet light, X-rays, and gamma rays.